QuentinRa/blog.quentinra.dev/programming-languages/high-level/func/ocaml/index.md

 #### OCaml REPL

 OCaml Top-Level, a.k.a.
-REPL, is a console in which we write expression, and they are evaluated on the fly 🚀.
+REPL, is a console in which we write expressions, and they are evaluated on the fly 🚀.

 ```shell!
 $ ocaml